AYJACKSON-ICS4U/AyeshaKhan-20-time-project/README.md

 More Projects may or may not be added over time.

 #### ***NOTE:*** Logs 1 - 5 are separated into the various project folders

+There are two design projects and I have added a repo in which I will track my progress in learning Korean.
+Just for fun.
+I am learning it on an app called LingoDeer.